openstack/ironic/doc/source/admin/cleaning.rst

 instance to a node that is currently cleaning, and cleaning can be a time consuming process.
-To mitigate this, we suggest using disks with support for cryptographic ATA Security Erase, as typically the erase_devices step in the deploy driver takes the longest time to complete of all cleaning steps.
+To mitigate this, we suggest using disks with support for cryptographic ATA Security Erase, as typically the erase_devices step in the deploy interface takes the longest time to complete of all cleaning steps.

 Why can't I power on/off a node while it's cleaning?
 ----------------------------------------------------